Crime Prevention and Safety

 Grandview Community Action Officers:

-Community Action Officers are Phoenix Police liaisons who connect neighborhoods with he department, tailoring police response to community needs and serving as local contacts for N.O.W.
+Community Action Officers are Phoenix Police liaisons who connect neighborhoods with the department, tailoring police response to community needs

-Grandview Community Action
+Community Action Officers:

 Crime Prevention Starts with Neighbors: